plblum/jivs/planning/ModelRules Design for ValPlanning Part 1.md

    Server runs other non-Jivs checks

    - Developer decides whether to create a model object or to use other value sources for these checks
-   - Server converts non-Jivs errors to `BusinessLogicErrors`
+   - Server converts non-Jivs errors to `ExternalIssuesFound`
-   - If ValidationState.doNotSave  is true or businessLogicErrors were found, skip ahead to "Server prepares returned content". *Unlike the client side, we don't use ValidationManager.setBusinessLogicErrors here because we need to keep them separate*
+   - If ValidationState.doNotSave  is true or externalIssueFounds were found, skip ahead to "Server prepares returned content". *Unlike the client side, we don't use ValidationManager.setExternalIssuesFound here because we need to keep them separate*

 6. Server attempts save if allowed

    - Developer creates the Model object from the source data if needed to save and not previously created
    - Save is attempted
-   - Server converts save-time native app errors to `BusinessLogicErrors` when needed
+   - Server converts save-time native app errors to `ExternalIssuesFound` when needed

 7. Server prepares returned content